trbs/bucky/README.rst

     graphite_pickle_enabled = False
     graphite_pickle_buffer_size = 500

-    # Bucky provides these settings to allow the system wide
+    # Bucky2 provides these settings to allow the system wide
     # configuration of how metric names are processed before
     # sending to Graphite.
     #